lyli888/Level-14-Tableau/README.md

 * How variable is the utilization by bike ID?

-**Next**

-* Use your visualizations (does not have to be all of them) to design a dashboard for each phenomena.
-* The dashboards should be accompanied with an analysis explaining why the phenomena may be occuring.
+## Use your visualizations (does not have to be all of them) to design a dashboard for each phenomena.
+The dashboards should be accompanied with an analysis explaining why the phenomena may be occuring.

 **City officials would also like to see one of the following visualizations:**